Juliet-Whiskey/cyber-library/README.md

 ## Learning & Development Resources
-A collection of resources for learning about security and hacking, as well as platforms to practise.
-[LINK](test).
+A collection of resources for learning about security and hacking, as well as platforms to practise - [Link](test).